athena-framework/website/docs/getting_started/advanced_usage.md

 ## Middleware

-Athena is an [event based framework](../components/README.md); meaning it emits [ATH::Events][Athena::Framework::Events] that are acted upon internally to handle the request.
-These same events can also be listened on by custom listeners, via [AED::EventListenerInterface][Athena::EventDispatcher::EventListenerInterface], in order to tap into the life-cycle of the request as a more flexible alternative to [HTTP::Handler](https://crystal-lang.org/api/HTTP/Handler.html)s.
-An example use case of this could be: adding common headers, cookies, compressing the response, authentication, or even returning a response early like [ATH::Listeners::CORS][Athena::Framework::Listeners::CORS].
+Athena is an [event based framework](../components/README.md); meaning it emits [ATH::Events][] that are acted upon internally to handle the request.
+These same events can also be listened on by custom listeners, via [AED::EventListenerInterface][], in order to tap into the life-cycle of the request as a more flexible alternative to [HTTP::Handler](https://crystal-lang.org/api/HTTP/Handler.html)s.
+An example use case of this could be: adding common headers, cookies, compressing the response, authentication, or even returning a response early like [ATH::Listeners::CORS][].

 See the [Event Dispatcher](../components/event_dispatcher.md) component for a more detailed look.